Jump to video!

 You can find skin-on peanuts at most Asian supermarkets, but don't even bother looking at Western stores (at least in Canada), I went just about everywhere and there were NONE to be found!
 If you have a choice, choose larger peanuts.

-Can You Use Other Nuts?
+FAQ: Can You Use Other Nuts?

 YES!
 But if you want to try other nuts keep a few things in mind:

-1) The shape.
+- The shape.
 I tried these with mixed nuts just to see how different nuts perform and found that pecans, because of their flat shape and the grooves, ended up with too much sugar for my liking.
 I would imagine the same would be the case for walnuts.
 Again, it's all about the surface area-to-volume ratio for optimal sweetness.
 Cashews also didn't get as even of a coating because of the irregular shape, and the candy coating slipped off a bit cuz they are also slippery.
 Not to say that you can't use these nuts, I just found that the result wasn't ideal.

-2) The skin.
+- The skin.
 As mentioned above, the skin is important in getting the coating to stick on evenly, so don't use blanched almonds, for example.

-3) Of the mixed nuts I tried, almonds were my favourite in all respects—flavour, crunch, size, evenness of coating, and they're widely available!
+- Of the mixed nuts I tried, unblanched almonds were my favourite in all respects—flavour, crunch, size, evenness of coating, and they're widely available!
 You CAN use roasted almonds too if you cannot find raw ones.
 FYI pistachios are similarly shaped to peanuts and performed well in the way they looked, but they're not as crunchy and the flavour didn't work as well.

-But My Nuts Were Still Soft!
+Common Issue: My Nuts Were Soft!

 Most people who have made this recipe reported success, but a couple have mentioned that the peanuts were still soft inside, tasting like boiled peanuts.
 This has never happened to me, but I think I know why and how you can prevent it.

-The way this recipe works is in the beginning, the peanuts are boiling in the combination of syrup and water and they are simply cooked through.
+The way this recipe works is that in the beginning, the peanuts are boiling in the combination of syrup and water and they are simply cooked through.
 But as the water evaporates, what's left in the pan is molten sugar, which can get extremely hot.
 Eventually, this super hot sugar "roasts" the peanuts and turn them into crunchy and roasted nuts.
 When you cut open the peanuts, it should look just like you used roasted peanuts.

 If your peanuts come out still soft inside, my theory of why this happens is that your heat was too high, so the sugar ended up evaporating and crystallizing too fast, and the nuts did not have time to roast through.
-This is a theory, as I mentioned, but it seems to make sense.
+This is a theory, but it seems to make sense.
 In Thailand where they make these in large batches it would not be a problem as a large batch simply takes much longer, giving the nuts a lot of time to do their thing.

 To prevent it, make sure you use low or medium-low heat throughout.
 For the amount in the recipe below it should take you 20-25 minutes minimum.
 If you're done faster than that, and the nuts come out soft, that would be why.

-Can't-Stop Candied Peanuts
+PrintAddictive Coconut-Coffee Candied Peanuts

 - Yield: 3 cups